EMBL-EBI-GCA/gca_hipsci_browser/app/lines/md/assays/gtarray.md

 Genotyping array
 ===============

-HipSci assays for genotypes in all candidate iPS cell lines, typically two or three per donor, and in the somatic cell lines from which they were derived (e.g. fibroblasts).
-The assay is used as QC before one cell line from each donor is selected for banking.
-The assay uses the HumanCoreExome-12 v1 BeadChip Kit from Illumina.
+HipSci assays for genotypes in all candidate iPS cell lines and in the somatic cells from which they were derived.
+This assay is used as a quality control check before cell lines are selected for banking.

-HipSci’s QC procedure is to compare the called genotypes between the primary and derived cells of the same donor, to ensure genomic integrity in the derived lines.
-Aneuploidy and subchromosomal aberrations are detected from genotyping arrays by detecting differences in copy number between the original fibroblasts and iPSCs using a HMM algorithm detected for the purpose.
+The called genotypes between the somatic cells and the derived iPS cells from the same donor, are compared to assess genomic integrity in the derived iPSC lines.
+Aneuploidy and subchromosomal aberrations are detected from these genotyping arrays.